Contesting a Will in South Australia

 - You believe you should have received a greater share of an inheritance; or

-The court can make adjustments if the applicant can demonstrate that the Will or distribution does not make ‘adequate provision for the proper maintenance, support, education or advancement in life’ of the application.
+The law recognises that the role of a Will or inheritance is to assist the deceased’s surviving family members and relatives.
+The Court can make adjustments if the applicant can demonstrate that the Will or distribution does not make ‘adequate provision for the proper maintenance, support, education or advancement in life’ of the applicant.

 How Long Do You Have to Contest a Will?

 You must make an application to contest the Will in South Australia within six months of the grant of probate or letters of administration.
+In rare circumstances, the Court will allow an extension of time to make an application.

-It is recommended that an application is made well within the time limit.
+It is recommended that an application be made well within the time limit.
+If you are outside the time limit, you should obtain urgent legal advice.

 Who Can Contest a Will in South Australia?